flatironinstitute/sciware/23_CommandLine/main.md

 - To change which shell gets started by default:
   - Most systems: `chsh`
   - FI: https://fido.flatironinstitute.org/
-  - caveat: some commands on the cluster (`modules`, `source`) only work in bash by default
+  - Note: some commands on the cluster (`modules`, `source`) need extra config in `zsh`
+- What shell am I running?
+Type `echo $SHELL` to find out

-### Types of shell sessions
+### Configuring your shell

-A shell instance can be `login`, `interactive`, both, or neither.
-- A shell is `login` if you had to log in to it.
-- A shell is `interactive` if it reads & writes from the command line.
-- Most login shells are interactive, but interactive shells may not be login shells
-  - e.g. a new terminal window in a desktop GUI
-  - running `bash` from an existing login shell
-- When is a shell neither login nor interactive?
-Usually when running scripts (e.g. `$ bash my_script.sh`)

-### Shell startup process

-- Shells run certain scripts when they start ("dotfiles") containing configuration and setup
+- Shells automatically run certain scripts when they start ("dotfiles")
+  - Look for them in your home directory
+  - (The leading dot makes them hidden by default)
+- Dotfiles run your configuration and setup commands
-- Modify with care--these can easily break your shell, prevent logins (ex: `exit`) or hurt performance
+- Be careful!
+You can break your login (ex: `exit`) or hurt performance
-- Reference on the next slide
-  - In practice you probably want `.bashrc` or `.zshrc`

 ### Shell config files list

+There's a lot!
+In practice, you probably just want to use `.bashrc` (if you run bash) or `.zshrc` (if you run zsh)

 <table class="vert">
 <thead><tr><th>shell</th><th style="text-align: center;">login (ssh)</th><th style="text-align: center;">interactive</th><th>neither</th></tr></thead>